humbug/humbug/README.md

 `humbug.json` file.

 Edit as appropriate.
 If you do not define at least one log, detailed information about escaped mutants will not be available.
-The Text log is the most human readable.
+The Text log is human readable.
 If source files exist in the base directory, or files in the source directories must be excluded, you can add exclude patterns (here's one for files in base directory where composer vendor and Tests directories are excluded):